 The erosion control is for the hill located in the back of the cemetery.
 This cost will be added to the FY2022 budget.
 The street improvements are on going and will be budgeted as needed.
 The engineering and construction of roads to open section 9 will be budgeted across years so that the plots will be in place to sell when needed.

-\$281.9K
+Total Budget (all years) \$281.9K